wifisensing/PicoScenes-Manual/source/index.rst

 .. note::

    The whole documentation is being updated for the latest AC9260/AX200 support.
-Context misalignment and some key information missing is expected.
+Inconsistent context and some key information missing is expected.

 .. toctree::
    :maxdepth: 2